kimwoonggon/CUDA-Challenge/README.md

 - Learnt Python bindings:
   - Converted CUDA kernels into a shared object (.so) file.
   - Integrated and executed the CUDA kernels from Python.

+### **Day 4**
+- Developed a kernel for summation of array acceleration using a partial sum approach.
+- CPU Execution Time: 3.859000 ms
+- GPU Execution Time: 0.831488 ms